AU Patient Summary Implementation Guide

 • are based on the AU Core profile, or where not available, the AU Base profile (where it exists)

-• apply additional requirements inherited from IPS (as determined by the AU PS Profile Design Principles)
+• apply additional requirements inherited from IPS (in accordance with the AU PS Profile Design Principles)

 • have additional requirements as agreed by the AU PS project applied